shrey27tri01/100-days-of-code/r1-log.md

 Completed my Django wiki project.
 A wikipedia like online encyclopedia, which renders markdown content into html, and displays it to the user.
 Users can also ad and edit existing pages.

+### R1D8(July 22, 2020)

+Progressed on the flask blog application, and made a text based adventure game in python, although still a lot of work to do there!